-Over the past few years, single page web applications and their frameworks have gained immense popularity.
-And no wonder – the advantages for end users and web developers are substantial.
+Over the past few years, single page web applications and their frameworks have gained immense popularity but single page application SEO is a challenge.
+Organisations opt for single page solutions because the plusses are substantial for both users and web developers.
 These solutions are fast and user-friendly, support ReSTful APIs and enable distributing the processing workload between the server and client computers.
-Finally, it is much easier to convert such web application into a mobile one.
+And it is much easier to convert a single page web application into a mobile one.

 <?xml version="1.0" encoding="UTF-8"?> <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9" xmlns:xhtml="http://www.w3.org/1999/xhtml"> <url> <loc>http://kruschecompany.com/</loc> <xhtml:link rel="alternate" hreflang="de" href="http://kruschecompany.com/de/" /> <xhtml:link rel="alternate" hreflang="en" href="http://kruschecompany.com/" /> <lastmod>2016-05-17</lastmod> <changefreq>yearly</changefreq> <priority>1.0</priority> </url> </urlset>